InterestingBrainPoops/snake-playground/paramoptimizer/README.md

 ## Usage:
 in `src/main.rs` at line 109, you can input the values for your eval function. the current optimized values are stored there.

+## Algorithm:
+It runs a local search starting from the given values and minimizes the mean squared error across the dataset.